Newport Pagnell: History

+Listed buildings and structures

+The town has one scheduled monument (Civil War defences in Bury Field), two buildings or structures listed at Grade I (Tickford Bridge and the parish church of SS Peter and Paul), one at Grade II* (84 High St.) and a further 118 at Grade II.

+The Old Town Hall Chambers, now apartments, were built as a school in the early 19th century.

 Industry

 From 1954 until 2007, the town was the home to the sports car manufacturer Aston Martin.
 The Newport Pagnell factory was considered outdated and a new production facility was built near Gaydon in Warwickshire.
-There is still a service facility in Newport Pagnell, but the factory on the north side of Tickford St has since been demolished apart from the engine shop, board room and offices that are listed buildings.
-The land behind these has been developed by a housing developer.
-The buildings at the front, including the house used as a board room, have been restored and will be used as commercial sites.
-In 2012, Aston Martin completely modernised the service facility and the site also houses a bespoke sales department.

 Notable industries in the town include the only remaining vellum manufacturer in the United Kingdom, William Cowley, located at Parchment Works, 97 Caldecote Street.

+For many years, Newport Pagnell was also the home of Taylor's Mustard.
+The firm was formed in 1825, in premises next to the old Fire Station in the High Street by William Taylor.

 Over the past 50 years, Newport Pagnell has attracted an increasing amount of investment and of economic growth, due to its fortunes being intertwined with the growth of Milton Keynes.
 This has led to a number of new housing developments in the area.

 Churches

 The modern civil parish of Newport Pagnell stops at the M1, but the Church of England ecclesiastical parish extends to include Broughton and Caldecote.
-The parish church is dedicated to St Peter and St Paul.
+Much of the Grade 1 listed parish Church of St Peter and St Paul dates from the fourteenth century.

 Education

-The town is home to four primary schools - Tickford Park Primary School, Cedars, Green Park Primary School, and Portfields Primary School - and three pre-schools - River Meadows, Lovat Hall and Northern Pastures.
-It is also home to one of two campuses of Ousedale School (the other one being in nearby Olney), which serves students from across the town and its surrounding villages, and is one of the best performing secondary schools in the City of Milton Keynes.
+The town is home to four primary schools – Tickford Park Primary School, Cedars, Green Park Primary School, and Portfields Primary School – and three pre-schools – River Meadows, Lovat Hall and Northern Pastures.
+It is also home to (located at the end of The Grove) one of two campuses of Ousedale School (the other one being in nearby Olney), which serves students from across the town and its surrounding villages, and is one of the best performing secondary schools in the City of Milton Keynes.